 This issue happens for a lot of users, especially with Windows 7.
 There is no clear root cause for the error, but some users began seeing it after installing a specific update, and the update was different, meaning there are a few of them that might have caused the issue.
 It basically indicates a driver failure, and Microsoft would recommend either running the troubleshooter or updating the drivers manually.

-However, if you’ve ever had other issues with drivers, you will know that the aforementioned solutions seldom work, but fortunately we have a few other things that you can do, that will help you solve the issue, and they’ve been confirmed to work for a number of users with this issue.
-The first method is universal and will help for almost any device with this issue, along with the second one, and the last and final method is if your issue is with the USB drivers.
-See which one fits your situation best and go ahead.
+However, if you’ve ever encountered issues with drivers, you’ll know that the aforementioned solutions seldom work.
+Fortunately, we have several other strategies for you that should assist in resolving the issue.
+These have been confirmed to work for a number of users experiencing this problem.
+The first method is universal, catering to almost any device facing this issue, as does the second one.
+The final method specifically targets issues with USB drivers.
+Select the one that most closely aligns with your situation and proceed.

 Method 1: Delete the USB Upper Filter and Lower Filter entries (only applies if the problematic devices are the USB drivers)

-There are two registry entries known as UpperFilters and LowerFilters, that can cause this kind of issues, and oftentimes deleting them is the way to solving them.
-Note, however, that editing your registry can cause a lot of problems if done incorrectly, so check twice before proceeding with each step of the method.
+Here are two registry entries known as UpperFilters and LowerFilters that can cause these types of issues.
+Oftentimes, deleting them is the solution.
+However, note that editing your registry can cause numerous problems if done incorrectly, so double-check before proceeding with each step of the method.

-- Press simultaneously the Windows and R keys on your keyboard.
-Type in regedit in the Run dialogue window, and press If you get a UAC prompt, accept it.
+1. Press the Windows and R keys on your keyboard simultaneously.
+Type ‘regedit‘ into the Run dialogue window, and press Enter.
+If you receive a UAC prompt, accept it.

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Class\{36FC9E60-C465-11CF-8056-444553540000}

-- Find the UpperFilters and LowerFilters Select one, from the Edit menu of the top toolbar select Delete and click OK.
+1. Find the UpperFilters and LowerFilters.
+Select one, then from the Edit menu on the top toolbar, select Delete and click OK.
 Repeat the process for the other value.

 At this point, you have three possible solutions for your problem.
 However, not each one can be used in all situations, so it is advised that you read through all of them and see which one fits your situation best.
 Then, go ahead and use it to solve your Code 52 issue.